Home » Features » Top 15 Best PS2 Hidden Gems

 Extermination

-Survival horror was the new golden ticket by the time the PS2 rolled around.
-Extermination was an early game released for the platform and tried to monopolize the market by being one of the first of it’s kind on the system.
-The results were mixed, but I really like Extermination.
+Survival horror was the golden goose by the time the PS2 rolled around.
+Extermination was an early game released for the platform It tried to monopolize the market by being one of the first survival horror games on the console The results were mixed, but I really like Extermination.
 This game takes place on an Antarctic base overrun by monsters mutated by a virus.
-This is a third person shooter where you explore the environments, solve light puzzles, and of course fill enemies with bullet holes.
-The jump to more powerful hardware allowed the developers to ditch pre-rendered backgrounds here.
-This is both a blessing and a curse.
-You have no camera control and it simply follows your character leading to some awkward controls.
-The auto target system alleviates some of the frustration, but Extermination clearly shows it’s age.
-It’s definitely one of the best PS2 hidden gems.
+How typical, right?
+Extermination is a third person shooter where you explore the environments, solve light puzzles, and pump monsters full of bullets.

 Front cover for Gitaroo Man for the Sony PlayStation 2.